nprapps/allsongsconsidered-poll/README.md

 * `make rank`

-The Top100 should be available on `output/allsongs_responses_top100.csv`
+The Top 100 should be available on `output/allsongs_responses_top100.csv`